ThDilos/ThDilos.Fox.Origin/README.md

 Anyways, hope you have fun with this mod ;)

-Alternative way of reporting bus / suggestions: [Discord Server](https://discord.gg/4GFpQGY6en)
+Alternative way of reporting bugs / suggestions: [Discord Server](https://discord.gg/4GFpQGY6en)

 ---
 ### Before you install:
 This Origin is intended for both **Single** AND **Multi** Player environment.\